George C. Pratt

-George Cheney Pratt (born May 22, 1928) is a former United States circuit judge of the United States Court of Appeals for the Second Circuit and in 2013 was listed as a NAFTA adjudicator.
+George Cheney Pratt (May 22, 1928 – December 8, 2025) was a United States federal judge who served on the District Court for the Eastern District of New York and on the Court of Appeals for the Second Circuit.
+In 2013, he was listed as a NAFTA adjudicator.

 Education and career

-Pratt was born in Corning, New York.
+Pratt was born in Corning, New York, to a judicial family—his father, grandfather and great-grandfather were all state court judges in Steuben County.

 He received a Bachelor of Arts degree from Yale University in 1950.
 He received a Juris Doctor from Yale Law School in 1953.
 He was a law clerk for Judge Charles W. Froessel of the New York State Court of Appeals from 1953 to 1955.
 He was in private practice of law in Nassau County, New York from 1955 to 1976.
 He was an adjunct professor at St. John's University School of Law from 1978 to 1992.
 He was a distinguished visiting professor of law at Hofstra University from 1979 to 1993.
 He was an adjunct professor at Touro Law Center from 1985 to 1993.
 He was a Professor of Law at Touro Law Center from 1993 to 2003.